safeledger logo

 Today, mainland companies across several industries can enjoy full foreign ownership, subject to the “positive list” of activities approved by each emirate.
 For example, Dubai permits 100% ownership in more than 1,000 commercial and industrial activities.
 Strategic sectors like oil and gas, defense, and utilities remain exceptions.

-Some key benefits of 100% foreign ownership for investors are:
+Some key benefits of 100% foreign ownership under corporate tax UAE for investors are:

-New Commercial Companies Law: Recent Updates in the UAE
+New UAE Corporate Tax Law: Recent Updates in the UAE

 The UAE has introduced several reforms that make doing business easier and more transparent.
-Some key updates include:
+Some key updates for the application of Company Tax in UAE include:

 • The UAE removed the rule that required Emiratis to hold majority ownership in most mainland businesses.
 This change came under Federal Decree-Law No. 26 of 2020 and Federal Decree-Law No. 32 of 2021.
 It became effective in January 2022.